Skip to main content

 A User represents an individual who can access and interact with the AI Command Center based on assigned roles and permissions.

 The AI Command Center supports multiple authentication providers.
-How users are created and managed depends on the selected authentication type:
+How users are created and managed depends on the selected authentication type.

 Supported Authentication Providers

-• Basic Authentication - Users are created, managed, and authenticated locally within the AI Command Center. - Administrators can manually add, edit, disable, or delete users.
+- Users are created, managed, and authenticated locally within the AI Command Center. - Administrators can manually add, edit, disable, or delete users.

-• LDAP Authentication - Users are synchronized from an external LDAP directory (for example, Microsoft Active Directory). - User creation and updates are managed in the directory, not in the AI Command Center.
+- Users are synchronized from an external LDAP directory (for example, Microsoft Active Directory). - User creation and updates are managed in the directory, not in the AI Command Center.

-• Azure Active Directory Authentication - Users are synchronized from Azure Active Directory using OAuth / OpenID Connect. - User lifecycle management is handled in Azure AD.
+- Users are synchronized from Azure Active Directory using OAuth / OpenID Connect. - User lifecycle management is handled in Azure AD.

 User Synchronization Behavior